Tanja-4732/DoubleNote/README.md

 - Import/Export
   - (De)serialize notebooks to and from JSON

+Frontend-specific features are specified in the [frontend implementation strategy](/frontend/README.md#implementation-strategy).

 ## Further reading

 For information about the frontend, see the [frontend README.md](/frontend/README.md).